diliplakshya/grhakarya/microservices/milk/README.md

 poetry run sphinx-quickstart

 # To create HTML Docs
-poetry run make html
+go to docs folder and run below command poetry run make html

 # To generate docs for our code
 Go to parent folder
-poetry run sphinx-apidoc -o ./docs/source src include the generated *.rst file in our index.rst
+poetry run sphinx-apidoc -o ./docs/source src/ include the generated *.rst file in our index.rst

 # To add our doc in Read the docs